MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/100_assemble_electronics.md

     1 x 22mm Emergency Stop Actuator
     ```

-Push fit the AC inlet into the rear of the electronics table skirt.
+Push-fit the AC inlet into the rear of the electronics table skirt.

 ![Push-fit AC inlet into the rear of the electronics table skirt](../img/assemble_electronics/assemble_electronics_step_5.png){: .shadow}